Kkloe/tabblocker-chrome/README.md

 ## 🚀 Features

-- ✅ Block domains from auto-opening new tabs
+- ✅ Freeze any domain with a single click from the extension icon
-- ✅ Auto-close popups or child tabs from chosen domains
+- ✅ Automatically close tabs opened by frozen domains
 - ✅ Icon toggle to freeze/unfreeze the current domain
 - ✅ Badge counter to track how many tabs were blocked
+- ✅ Context menu override: Right-click a link on a frozen domain to open it anyway
 - ✅ Options page to view and manage chosen domains (individually or all at once)
-- ✅ Manifest V3-compatible for current and future Chrome builds

 🤖 AI-Assisted Development
 This project was built with support from Microsoft Copilot, an AI companion that provided development guidance, refactored code, helped adapt the extension for Manifest V3, and crafted documentation and images.